Stock market today: Wall Street holds steady after its 3-day winning streak

 NEW YORK (AP) — U.S. stocks are holding relatively steady Tuesday as trading on Wall Street calms following some sharp recent swings.

-The S&P 500 was 0.2% higher in early trading, coming off a strong three-day winning streak.
-The Dow Jones Industrial Average was up 54 points, or 0.1%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was 0.2% higher in morning trading, coming off a strong three-day winning streak.
+The Dow Jones Industrial Average was up 93 points, or 0.2%, as of 10:50 a.m.
+Eastern time, and the Nasdaq composite was 0.1% higher.

 They’re among the tail end of companies reporting their results for the first three months of the year.
 The majority of companies has so far been beating forecasts for earnings, but they’re not getting as big a boost to their stock prices afterward as they usually do, according to FactSet.
 Not only that, companies that fall short of profit expectations have seen their stock prices sink by more the following day than they have historically.